Frequently Asked Questions

 serverSide and Buttons.

 A. Buttons is a client-side process, so it can only export the data available at the client-side.
 When server-side processing is enabled, the full data set is not held on the client-side, so only the visible data can be exported.
 You can either: 1.
-Use a server-side process to create the files to download (recommended) or 2.
+Use a server-side process to create the files to download (recommended - the download plugin Button might be of some assistance here) or 2.
 Disable server-side processing.

 Q. SearchPanes won't configure when using it as a button